 A memorial service is planned at a later date.
 In lieu of flowers, please cherish your friends and families, and perform acts of unexpected kindness.

-To send flowers to the family of Catherine Ferrara-Hazell, please visit Tribute Store
+To plant a tree in memory of Catherine Ferrara-Hazell, please visit Tribute Store